-In this course, 3-D art concepts and applications are explored using traditional craft media: fibers, print making, and sculpture.
+This is an intermediate level art course where 3-D art concepts and applications are explored using traditional craft media: fibers, print making, and sculpture.
 Students learn various techniques, properties, and characteristics related to specific media.
 This course includes historical and critical analysis of decorative and functional crafts.